 Dr. de Moor explained that he would adopt a watch and wait approach with Katy, as some VSDs close on their own.
 He prescribed diuretic medication to decrease the fluid in Katy’s lungs and followed her closely at monthly checkups.
 At home, Lisa and Billy were alert for any indications that their daughter was in respiratory distress.
 Fortunately, other than one bout with respiratory syncytial virus (RSV), Katy was a happy, heathy child – gaining weight and meeting developmental milestones.

 Surgery, the next step

 When follow-up echocardiograms continued to show no change in the VSD, Katy’s parents prepared for the next step.
 “Dr. de Moor told us early on that open-heart surgery was a probability if the VSD didn’t resolve.
 It made sense to fix the hole now, while Katy was young and before it became a serious issue,” said Lisa.

-Deborah served as the family’s personal liaison throughout the surgical process: fielding questions at pre-operative appointments, directing an unhurried tour of Floating’s Pediatric Intensive Care Unit (PICU) and keeping the family informed while Katy was in the operating room (OR) and afterward in the PICU.
+Deborah served as the family’s personal liaison throughout the surgical process: fielding questions at pre-operative appointments, directing an unhurried tour of Tufts Children's’s Pediatric Intensive Care Unit (PICU) and keeping the family informed while Katy was in the operating room (OR) and afterward in the PICU.
 “Deb never made us feel rushed or worried.
 She is the level-headed, firm and kind person you want in charge of your child’s care.
 We felt she truly cared about Katy and our family,” Lisa said.